stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 13 - Planning.md

    - An agent that helps us generate plans for each goal independently
    - An agent that is responsible for detecting conflicts between them
    - An agent that is responsible for resolving these conflicts

+## Hierarchical Task Network Planning

+Referring to our partial order planning exercises, can we abstract some operations at a higher-level?
+The idea here is to make the the problem space much smaller and simpler to navigate.